rainydevzz/based/README.md

 [Aliucord](https://aliucord.com/) - FOSS Discord client mod for Android.
 Provides a robust collection of plugins and themes.

 [Armcord](https://armcord.app/) - FOSS Discord client avaiable for several architectures, but is built for the desktop.
-Features anti-tracking and the option to install a mod like Vencord for additional clients and themes.
+Features anti-tracking and the option to install a mod like Vencord for additional plugins and themes.

 [Vencord](https://vencord.dev/) - FOSS Discord client mod for desktop.
 Provides a robust collection of plugins and themes.